Welcome to Linkerd! 🎈

 kubectl, the Linkerd control plane resources will be added to

-Depending on the speed of your internet connection, it may take a minute or two for your Kubernetes cluster to pull the Linkerd images.
-While that’s happening, we can validate that everything’s happening correctly by running:
+Depending on the speed of your cluster’s Internet connection, it may take a minute or two for your Kubernetes cluster to pull the Linkerd images.
+While that is happening, we can validate the installation by running:

-This command will patiently wait until Linkerd has been installed and is running.
+This command will patiently wait until Linkerd has been installed, is running and becomes healthy.
 If you’re interested in what components were installed, you can run:

 kubectl -n linkerd get deploy